AriefRafie/react_native_training/README.md

         -   Views (React components)
     - callbacks is function in react

+11. use concat to combine list of array

 ## Tentative training [11/10/22 - 14/10/22]
 1. 9.30am start
 2. 1pm - 2pm break